 Patient Protection Events

 Healthcare workers are responsible for patients during their stay in a care facility.
 Deaths, suicides, disappearances, or unauthorized discharges are considered never events.
 A Mishkind Kulwicki Law malpractice lawyer in Cleveland, OH, can help hold negligent medical professionals accountable for failing to protect patients.

 When undergoing an operation you are completely vulnerable, and you expect your surgery team to be competent and knowledgeable about your case.
 A surgeon should never cut into the wrong patient, perform the wrong procedure or leave surgical tools inside a patient.
 These are egregious errors that constitute medical malpractice.

 The Do’s and Don’ts of Medical Malpractice

-Do Preserve All Evidence Related to Your Suspicion of Medical Malpractice
+Do Preserve All Evidence Related to Your Suspicion of Medical Negligence

 It’s important to gather and hang on to anything and everything related to your medical care.
 Some of the documents you’ll want to include are: